docs Self-service account recovery administrator's guide

 Connect to Duo

 The first thing you’ll need to do is configure self-service permissions.
-If you need to review the specifics, click here to navigate back to that section.

-Duo only includes settings options for multi-factor authentication devices.
+Duo only includes settings options for multifactor authentication devices.

 You’ll also need to gather three pieces of information from Duo.
 All three of these items can be created in Duo by following these instructions provided in Duo’s Admin API* documentation.